al-serebrov/task4_3/README.md

 $ bash task4_3.sh /path/to/taget_folder number_of_backups
 ```
 The first command line argument is path to target folder (of which backups would be made)
-The sesond command line argument is for allowed number of backups.
+The seсond command line argument is for allowed number of backups.
 For example:

 ```